deeputech/deeputech.github.io/_posts/2020-02-17-memory-management-in-golang.md

 # Conclusion

 This post should give you an overview of the Go memory structure and memory management.
-This is not exhaustive, there are a lot more advanced concepts and the implementation details keeps changing from version to version.
+This is not exhaustive, there are a lot more advanced concepts and the implementation details keep changing from version to version.
 But for most Go developers this level of information would be sufficient and I hope it helps you write better code, considering these in mind, for more performant applications and keeping these in mind would help you to avoid the next memory leak issue you might encounter otherwise.

 I hope you had fun learning this, stay tuned for the next post in the series.